-1. Aim of the policy 2
+1. Introduction 2

-2. General Principles 3
+2. General Principles 4

 3. Research Degrees Complaints Procedure 6

-4. What Constitutes a Complaint 6
+4. What constitutes a complaint?
+6

-5. What Does Not Constitute a Complaint?
+5. What does not constitute a complaint?
 7

 6. Research Degrees Complaints Timeframes 7

 7. Procedure for Level One: Early Resolution at Local Level 8

 8. Procedure for Level Two: Formal Stage 8

-9. Level Three: Complaint Review Stage .
-10
+9. Level Three: Complaint Review Stage 10

-10. Office of the Independent Adjudicator (OIA) .
-10
+10. Office of the Independent Adjudicator (OIA) 10

-11. Research Degrees Admissions Appeal Procedure .
-10
+11. Research Degrees Admissions Appeal Procedure 11

-12. Research Degrees Appeals Procedure .
-12
+12. Research Degrees Appeals Procedure 13

-13. Key Stages of the Research Degrees Appeals Procedure .
-13
+13. Key stages of the Research Degrees Appeals Procedure 13

-14. Research Degrees Appeals Timeframe .
-14
+14. Research Degrees Appeals Timeframes 14

-St age One: Appeal Procedure .
-15
+Stage e One: Appeal Procedure 15

-15. Permitted Grounds for Stage One .
-15
+15. Permitted Grounds for Stage One 15

-16. Process for Stage One .
-16
+16. Process for Stage One 16

-St rage Two: Appeal Against The Outcome Of Stage One .
-17
+Stage e Two: Appeal against the outcome of Stage One 17

-17. Permitted Grounds for a Stage Two Appeal .
-17
+17. Permitted Grounds for a Stage Two Appeal 17

-18. Submitting an Appeal .
-17
+18. Submitting an Appeal 17

-19. Process for Stage Two Appeal .
-17
+19. Process for Stage Two Appeal 17

-20. Collaborative Arrangements .
-20
+20. Collaborative arrangements 20

-21 The Office of the Independent Adjudicator (OIA) 21
+21. The Office of the Independent Adjudicator (OIA) 21